 It’s also an increasingly common practice to grow hydrangeas indoors.
 While being relatively easy to take care of, overwatering can cause severe damage and may even kill the plant.

 A single overwatering can be treated by simply not watering the plant until the soil has time to dry out partially.

-However, multiple overwatering need to be addressed immediately and require some extra effort.
+However, multiple overwatering must be addressed immediately and require extra effort.